ADA-Compliant Shower Grab Bar Height: What You Need to Know Before Installing

 Placement Tips: Beyond Just Height

-While height is critical, placement and mounting are equally important to maximize safety and comfort.
+While grab bar height in Shower is critical, placement and mounting are equally important to maximize safety and comfort.
 Here are a few extra tips:

 Are ADA Standards Mandatory for Residential Bathrooms?